-May 2019 production sees the 1.6 replaced by a more modern 1.5-litre unit that meets the latest Euro 6D Temp (or Euro 6.2) emissions regulations; updated 2.0-litre motors that also comply with these regs are introduced at the same time.
+May 2019 production onwards saw the 1.6 replaced by a more modern 1.5-litre unit that meets the latest Euro 6d-Temp (or Euro 6.2) emissions regulations; updated 2.0-litre motors that also comply with these regs were introduced at the same time.

-For 2019 Citroen has not only modified the engine line-up for the Dispatch and added two new trim levels, it's also added an emergency assistant package called the Citroen Connect Box as standard equipment across the whole range.
+For 2019 Citroen not only modified the engine line-up for the Dispatch and added two new trim levels, it also began fitting an emergency assistant package called the Citroen Connect Box as standard equipment across the whole range.

-At the same time, the range-topping 180hp engine ditches its original six-speed automatic gearbox for a new EAT8 eight-speed auto, which is set to improve performance and efficiency.
+At the same time, the range-topping 180hp engine ditches its original six-speed automatic gearbox for a new EAT8 eight-speed auto, improving performance and efficiency.

 Citroen Dispatch verdict

-This is a modern van that's comparatively inexpensive to buy, should prove cheap to run and offers very impressive payload capacity.
+This is a modern van that's comparatively inexpensive to buy, should prove cheap to run and offers very impressive payload ratings.